 Victoria’s coastline offers a stunning tapestry of landscapes, history, and culture just waiting to be explored.
 While many are drawn to the dramatic cliffs and famous landmarks of the Great Ocean Road and its accompanying Great Ocean Walk hiking trail, don’t overlook the charm and historical depth found on your journey here from Melbourne, particularly in the picturesque townships of Queenscliff and Point Lonsdale.

-Combining a visit to the Queenscliff and Point Lonsdale Artists’ Walk Memory Markers, with an adventure on the Great Ocean Walk, creates a truly unique and insightful Victorian journey.
-Before we share the highlights and attractions of the Great Ocean Road region and its surrounds, remember if you need any advice on planning your Great Ocean Walk trail adventure, just get in touch.
-You can choose to explore this magnificent walk in 3 Days to 10 Days depending on your time constraints and fitness levels, so there is a perfect walk Great Ocean Walk itinerary available to suit everyone!
+Combining a visit to the Queenscliff and Point Lonsdale Artists’ Walk Memory Markers with an adventure on the Great Ocean Walk creates a truly unique and insightful Victorian journey.
+You can choose to explore this magnificent trail with our range of Self-Guided Great Ocean Walk Tours, lasting from three to 10 days.
+Depending on your time constraints and fitness levels, there is a perfect Great Ocean Walk itinerary for everyone!

 In Queenscliff and Point Lonsdale, you can embark on the Artists’ Walk, a series of information boards that highlight the works of celebrated artists and photographers who have captured the local landscape.
 These boards are strategically placed, predominantly in parks and beachfront areas, offering fabulous views of Port Phillip Bay, The Rip, Point Nepean, and Bass Strait.
-The original copies of many of these works are housed in collections at the National Gallery of Victoria, the National Library of Australia in Canberra, Geelong Gallery, Queenscliffe Historical Museum, and private collections.
+The original copies of many of these works are housed in collections at the National Gallery of Victoria, the National Library of Australia in Canberra, Geelong Gallery, Queenscliff Historical Museum, and private collections.

 The Memory Markers